springml/spark-salesforce/README.md

 * **Dataset Creation** - Create dataset in [Salesforce Wave](http://www.salesforce.com/in/analytics-cloud/overview/) Wave from [Spark DataFrames](http://spark.apache.org/docs/latest/sql-programming-guide.html)
 * **Read Salesforce Wave Dataset** - User has to provide SAQL to read data from Salesforce Wave.
 The query result will be constructed as dataframe
 * **Read Salesforce Object** - User has to provide SOQL to read data from Salesforce object.
 The query result will be constructed as dataframe
-* **Update Salesforce Object** - Based on the input dataframe, Salesforce object will be updated
+* **Update Salesforce Object** - Salesforce object will be updated with the details present in dataframe

 ### Options
 * `username`: Salesforce Wave Username.
 This user should have privilege to upload datasets or execute SAQL or execute SOQL